 How to follow up networking events

-It’s lovely that this December will be the first in a while where events are returning to a face-to-face format.
-As the Christmas networking invites flood in, you can easily fill your diary.
-This can mean a significant time commitment during a naturally busy period, so it’s important that the effort you invest does indeed generate the outcomes you want.
+December is often a busy and popular time for festive networking.
+With invites flooding in, you can easily fill your diary!
+This can mean a significant time commitment during a naturally busy period, so the effort you invest must generate the outcomes you seek.

 Some professionals tell us they’ve been disappointed by the results they’ve achieved in networking.
-In particular, they haven’t really won much business as a result of the time invested.
+In particular, they have yet to generate new work opportunities and referrals from the time invested.

 When we delve deeper into this, it’s clear the act of following up the contacts at events made is patchy.
 And while many think nothing of putting a networking event into their diary, only a savvy few also allocate time after the event to action a decent follow-up